-SUMMARY OF PROPOSAL
+SUMMARY OF REGULATION

-The purpose of this notice is to advise the public that the Delaware Department of Finance's Office of Unclaimed Property, State Escheator, in consultation with the Secretary of State, proposes to promulgate rules and regulations to establish instructions and guidelines for the administration of the State of Delaware's Abandoned or Unclaimed Property program.
-These regulations provide a framework to ensure that Holders of unclaimed property have a basic understanding of the processes available to them as well as the State's expectations.
-The regulations contained herein are to be implemented consistently, so as to ensure fair and uniform treatment of Holders of unclaimed property.
+This regulation replaces all existing regulations (which have been repealed by separate regulation) on abandoned or unclaimed property reporting and examination by the State Escheator as described in Chapter 11 of Title 12 of the Delaware Code.
+The Department of Finance, in consultation with the Secretary of State, has promulgated this regulation to establish instructions and guidelines for the administration of the State of Delaware's Abandoned and Unclaimed Property Program.
+The regulation provides a framework to ensure that Holders of abandoned or unclaimed property have an understanding of the processes available to them and the State's expectations.
+The regulation is to be implemented consistently, to ensure fair and uniform treatment of Holders.